Indiana Jones and the Temple of Doom: Cast

-Additionally, Roy Chiao portrays Lao Che, a Shanghai crime boss who, with his sons Chen (Chua Kah Joo) and Kao Kan (Ric Young), hires Indy to recover the cremated ashes of one of his ancestors; Ron Taylor dubbed Chiao's voice.
-David Yip portrays Wu Han, a friend of Indy, who is killed in Club Obi Wan.
-Raj Singh (dubbed by Katie Leigh) portrays Zalim Singh, the adolescent Maharajá of Pankot, and D. R. Nanayakkara portrays Shaman, the leader of a small village that recruits Indy to retrieve their stolen sacred Shiva lingam stone.
-An uncredited Dan Aykroyd appears briefly and with a British accent as Weber, who escorts Jones, Short Round and Willie from their car to the plane.
+Additionally, Roy Chiao portrays Lao Che, a Shanghai crime boss who, with his sons Chen (Chua Kah Joo) and Kao Kan (Ric Young), hires Indy to recover the cremated ashes of one of his ancestors.
+David Yip (in his film debut) portrays Wu Han, a friend of Indy, who is killed in Club Obi Wan.
+Raj Singh portrays Zalim Singh, the adolescent Maharajá of Pankot (his voice is dubbed by Katie Leigh), and D. R. Nanayakkara portrays the village Shaman, the leader of a small village that recruits Indy to retrieve their stolen sacred Shiva lingam stone.
+Denawaka Hamine and Iranganie Serasinghe play two of the village women.

-Actor Pat Roach plays the Thuggee overseer in the mines, with painted brown skin; Roach had previously appeared as a German mechanic and the Giant Sherpa in Raiders of the Lost Ark.
-Spielberg, Lucas, Marshall, Kennedy, and Dan Aykroyd have cameos at the airport.
-Tress MacNeille dubbed the voice of the first slave child in the prison scene.
+Professional wrestler Pat Roach plays the Thuggee overseer in the mines whom Indy has a large brawl with; Roach had previously appeared as a German mechanic and a Giant Sherpa who brawls with Indy in Raiders of the Lost Ark.
+Dan Aykroyd appears briefly and with a British accent as Earl Weber, who arranges air transport out of Shanghai for Jones, Willie, and Short Round and meets them at the airport.
+Steven Spielberg, George Lucas, Frank Marshall, and Kathleen Kennedy have cameos at the airport.